HaloCRM Guides

 To create an appointment/task in the calendar module you can click and drag on the calendar page on the day/time you would like to log an appointment for.
 Then choose whether the entry is for an appointment or a task.
 (If you are using Shifts and Holidays these will also be event type options).

-From v2.216+ you can remove agents' ability to log 'Task' entries in the calendar.
+You can remove agents' ability to log 'Task' entries in the calendar.
 This is enabled under Configuration > Calendars and Appointments > General Settings > "Hide Task from Event Types".

 Appointments can be imported from third party applications that we integrate with, such as Exchange Calendars.
 When integrated, each time an appointment is created in the third party application this will sync across to Halo.